-The Trust board has determined that two Vice Principal posts and three Assistant Principal Posts are to be included in the Academy's staffing structure, these roles are all classed as key management personnel.
+Rainford High School's LBG has determined two Vice Principal posts and three Assistant Principal Posts are to be included in the Academy's staffing structure, these roles are all classed as key management personnel.
 The pay range for these positions is determined in accordance with the STPCD with due regard to pay rates for other teaching posts.
-The salaries are agreed by the Trustees after taking advice from the Principal in line with performance management objectives.
+The salaries were agreed by the Trustees after taking advice from the Principal in line with performance management objectives.

-TRUSTEES' REPORT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT (CONTINUED) FOR THE YEAR ENDED 31 AUGUST 2023